CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

     ```

     ```{note}
     Do not run the `pip install` from *within* the CellProfiler directory.
-If you run `pip` with your terminal's current working directory inside the CellProfiler directory, you will confuse `pip`, since there is a version of python bundled with CellProfiler and your `PATH` and/or `PYTHONPATH` may include your current working directory.
+If you run `pip` with your terminal's current working directory inside the CellProfiler directory, you will confuse `pip`, since there is a version of Python bundled with CellProfiler and your `PATH` and/or `PYTHONPATH` may include your current working directory.
     ```

     ```{note}